. In the future you will receive a little piece of software to bring up Relativity Calculator directly from within this web pageRelativity Calculator

 Dunno.

-In fact, the entire physics world is awaiting the LHC - Large Hadron Collider - to eventually answer this question: what is 'mass'??
+In fact, the entire physics world is awaiting the LHC - Large Hadron Collider - to eventually answer this question: what is "mass"??
+From where does it come??

 Also, what makes 'gravity'?